 The Chief Executive Officer's required Capital Stock ownership multiple is five times base salary; for the Chief Financial Officer, Executive Vice Presidents and Business Unit Presidents, four times; for Senior Vice Presidents, three times; and for Vice Presidents, two times base salary.
 Time-based restricted stock awards count towards Capital Stock ownership goals.
-Non-employee directors are required to retain five times their annual board retainer, which is \$45,000, resulting in required holdings of \$225,000 in 2012.
+Non-employee directors are required to retain five times their annual board retainer, which is \$45,000, resulting in required holdings of \$225,000 in 2013.
 These guidelines are administered by the Compensation Committee.
-Mr. McNamara currently holds shares of Capital Stock with a market value of approximately 15 times his current base salary.
-All named executive officers, directors, and other executives have met their Capital Stock ownership guidelines or are pursuing plans that will permit them to achieve them within the time frame allotted by the guidelines.
+Mr. McNamara currently holds shares of Capital Stock with a market value of approximately 16 times his current base salary.
+All named executive officers, directors, and other executives other than David Wester, President of Vitas, have met their Capital Stock ownership guidelines or are pursuing plans that will permit them to achieve them within the time frame allotted by the guidelines.
+Mr. Wester met the guidelines in 2012 and was 3,272 shares below his requirement in 2013.